enthought/enable/docs/source/enable_concepts.rst

 You can get access to the actual bounds of the component, including its padding with the :samp:`outer_{name}` attributes.
 Those also take into account the thickness of any border around the component.

+For more control over layout, there is a :ref:`constraints-based layout<constraints-layout>` system available.

 Rendering
 ~~~~~~~~~